-The good news is that I don't have to, because I have learned a very simple trick to getting grease stains out of my clothing.
+The good news is that I don't have to.
+And I don't have to resort to wearing a poncho either.
+Because I have learned a very simple trick to getting grease stains out of my clothing.

 Once when I was complaining about grease stains ruining all my clothes, a friend of mine suggested a simple dab of dish soap.
 She's an artist and she said that dish soap is the only thing that will consistently get oil paint splatters out of her clothes, short of using expensive products.